-Julianne Malveaux is an author and economist based in Washington, D.C.
-Her latest book “Are We Better Off?”
-Race, Obama and Public Policy is available on Amazon and at www.juliannemalveaux.com.
+Julianne Malveaux is an author and economist based in Washington, DC.
+Her latest is offering “Are We Better Off?
+Race, Obama and Public Policy” is available at www.juliannemalveaux.com or via Amazon.